Generalizable Video Quality Assessment via Weak-to-Strong Learning: Improving Weak-to-Strong Learning for VQA

 \textbf{Confidence Loss.} Incorporating $\mathcal{L}_{\text{conf}}$ yields clear gains on OOD datasets.
 This indicates that confidence loss mitigates the adverse impact of noisy weak labels and enables the student to reinforce its own reliable predictions.

 \textbf{Iterative W2S Training.} We observe consistent improvements across both in-domain and OOD datasets as the student progresses through three iterative training stages.
 This provides strong empirical evidence that our iterative weak-to-strong strategy enhances model capacity through progressive self-teaching.
 Notably, substantial gains are achieved on challenging benchmarks where existing models struggle: after three iterations, relative SRCC improvements of $30.59\%$, $20.55\%$, and $8.27\%$ are obtained on LIVE-YT-HFR, Waterloo-IVC-4K, and KVQ, respectively.
+As shown in Table~\ref{tab:abla}, we conduct ablation studies on Stage 2 training.
+Without our designed iterative training strategy, no performance improvement is observed on in-domain datasets, and clear degradation appears on OOD datasets—especially when difficult samples are selected without pseudo-label refinement.
+These results indicate that the performance gains originate from our iterative strategy rather than using larger training data.

 \textbf{Comparison with SOTAs.} We compare our Stage 3 student model with state-of-the-art baselines.
 Our model surpasses all competitors, including the five teacher models and two recent LMM-based approaches, VQA$^2$~\citep{jia2024vqa} and VQAThinker~\citep{cao2025vqathinker}.
 Notably, VQA$^2$ is trained on over 157k labeled samples, while VQAThinker leverages reinforcement learning with advanced LMM backbones.
 In contrast, our weak-to-strong learning strategy achieves state-of-the-art performance without any human-labeled data, underscoring its effectiveness and practical value.